Quick Summary

 Cache Strategies

-An optimized caching strategy integrating CDN edge servers with server-side caching, like Varnish, for instance, a WP website could achieve performance levels that are comparable to a static website.
+An optimized caching strategy integrating CDN edge servers with server-side caching, such as Varnish, could enable a WP website to achieve performance levels comparable to a static website.

 Under-the-Hood Tech